This project is Global Playground's

 Global Playground is proud to support its second project in East Africa.
-In partnership with MAO Kenya, Global Playground will contribute $20,000 to build a library and media center for Siana Girls’ Secondary Boarding School in the Siana ward of Narok County, Kenya.
+In partnership with MAO Kenya, Global Playground contributed $25,000 to build a library and media center for Siana Girls’ Secondary Boarding School (SGSBS) in the Siana ward of Narok County, Kenya.
+The library opened in January 2018 and the media center will open once SGSBS is connected to Kenya’s electric grid.

 MAO Kenya has been active in the education and health sector of Narok County for the past 16 years.
 Community members have identified a library and media center as one of the many needs of the Siana ward.